 You want to join a Thieves Guild but there isn’t one in your larp?
 Here is a rough outline of a game taught to me at Bicolline’s Grand Battle in 2017.
 I’ve never seen these rules written down, so this is what I can recall of the rules as they were taught and practiced.
-You adapt and formalize these rules for almost any larp (probably not MES/MET) and run a secret thieves guild.
+You can adapt and formalize these rules for almost any larp to run your own secret thieves guild.

 Each player needs a pair of wooden clothes pins to play.
 Modern clothes pins can be acquired cheaply and decorated to better fit the larp.
 Personalize your own to make them go with your persona or go the extra mile and make some ‘hand carved privative‘ clothespins.
 With some power tools and scrap wood (pallets for example), you can make your own.
 Don’t forget to put your name on the pins, so they can be returned to you.